 Graduating students with disabilities who may need accommodations at Commencement should visit the Registrar’s Office Commencement website for more information

 OSU shall provide financial assistance to students with disabilities in the same manner it is provided to students without disabilities.
 Efforts should be made to provide financial aid awards that recognize the particular needs of students with disabilities, including the possible need for additional budget allowances for documented expenses related to disabilities.
 These additional expenses may be allowed in certain circumstances when not provided by assisting agencies.
-The OSU Financial Aid Office shall be responsible for individual financial need assessment, including budget allowance, family contribution, and program eligibility, and will consult with DAS and OEI in particular cases implicated by this policy.
+The OSU Financial Aid Office shall be responsible for individual financial need assessment, including budget allowance, family contribution, and program eligibility, and will consult with DAS and EOA in particular cases implicated by this policy.

 OSU does not discriminate on the basis of disability in physical activity courses, athletics, and intramural and recreational program opportunities.
 Qualified students with disabilities should be provided equal opportunity to participate in physical education courses, intercollegiate and intramural athletics, or recreational opportunities.